-- Critically analyse the dynamic between how such narratives have been inherited, reconfigured, and reshaped according to changing cultural concerns and how they, in turn, influence and often justify such cultural values.
+- Critically analyse the dynamic between how such narratives have been inherited, reconfigured, and reshaped according to changing religious, political, and social concerns and how they, in turn, influence and often justify such cultural values.

-- Apply advanced cognitive skills to build transdisciplinary knowledge that fosters transformative dialogue between the humanities, the social sciences, and business studies.
+- Apply advanced cognitive skills to build transdisciplinary knowledge that fosters transformative dialogue.

 - Implement meta-cognitive skills in approaching complex contemporary problems.

 - Collaborate in the creation of their own version of an underworld, showcasing the new problems it generates and engaging in analytical reflection.

 Problem I: Individualism vs. Social Cohesion

 a) “Lovers in a Dangerous Time:” Romantic Love and Political Stability

 b) Hellish Punishments as Normalizing Discourses

 d) “Bat out of Hell:” Infernal Liberty and Self-Reliance

 Problem II: Fire and Brimstone: Space and Place Down Under